-- (a) No re-entry, termination or forfeiture of this lease by the LESSOR shall be valid against the MORTGAGEE who has filed with the LESSOR notice of MORTGAGE in favour of the MORTGAGEE and specified an address for notice under Article XXX unless the LESSOR shall first have given to the MORTGAGEE notice of the default entitling the LESSOr to re-enter, terminate or forfeit this lease, specifying the nature of that default and stating the LESSOR's intention to take such proceedings and requiring the MORTGAGEE: - (i) to cure the default specified in the notice within a period of sixty (60) days from the date of receipt of that notice by the MORTGAGEE; - (ii) if the default is other than the failure to pay BASIC RENT or ADDITIONAL RENT or taxes or any other sums required to be paid to the LESSOR by any provision of this lease and if the default cannot reasonably be cured within such sixty (60) day period, then to immediately commence to cure the same and to diligently prosecute to conclusion all acts necessary to cure the default.
+- (a) No se-energy, termination or forferture of this lease by the LDSFOR shall be valid assense the MDRIFACC who has filed with the LMSFOR native of MOVIFACC in favour of the MOVIMAL includes the LEFSCR shall first have given be the MURIFACE notice of the delault of contingency entitling the LESSOR to re-enter, terminate or forfeit this lease, specifying the nature of that default or continuency, and staging the LESSOR's intention to take such proceedings and requiring the MORIFACCE; - to cure the default or contingency specified in the notice within a paried of sixty (63) days from the date of receipt of that notice by the MDATGAGER; or - (it) if the details or contingency is that than the failure to pay BASIS FERT or ADDITIONAL RENT or takes or any other sums required to be paid to the lasses by any provising of this lesse and in the default or contingency cannot reasonably he based within such distiy (60) day period, then to impediately correspond to care the same and to dilligently preserve to conclusion all sets necessary to care the default of combingency.

-and the LESSOR hereby grants the MORTGAGEE access to the SAID LANDS and the BUILDINGS for that purpose.
-If the default is cured within the period specified, the MORTGAGEE. shall be entitled to continue as tenant for the balance of the TERM remaining at the date of the notice of default providing that the MORTGAGEE attorns as tenant to the LESSOR and undertakes to be bound by and to perform the covenants and agreements of this lease; PROVIDED HOWEVER that in the event the MORTGAGEE consists of more than one mortgagee each having a separate charge upon the LESSEE's interest in this lease, and more than one of them wishes to cure the defart specified in the notice aforesaid, then the LESSOR hereby agrees to permit curing of the default specified as aforesaid and the assumption of the balance of the TERM as aforesaid by that mortgagee which is willing to cure and assume as aforesaid and whose charge ranks in priority over the charge or charges held by the other mortgagee or mortgagees willing to cure and assume as aforesaid; EXCEPT THAT in the event any MORTGAGEE has commenced a forcclosure action the provisions of section 21.03(b) shall apply.
+and the INTEEN servicy deants the MUNISH II seems to the ante cares and burbaryts for that purposes.
+It the definals or contingency is cured within the period specified, the MORTGAGEE shall be entitled to continue as tenant for the balance of the TERM, providing that the the MORTGAGEE attorns as tenant to the LESSOR and undertakes to be bound by and to perform the covenants and agreements of this lease: PROVIDED HOWEVER that in the event the MORTGAGEE consists of more than one mortgagee each having a separate charge upon the LESSEE's interest in this lease, and more than one of them wishes to cure the default or contingency specified in the notice aforesaid, then the LESSOR hereby agrees to permit curing of the default or contingency specified is aforesaid, and the assumption of the balance of the TERM as aforesaid, by that mortgagee which is willing to cure and assume as aforesaid and whose charge ranks in priority over the charge or charges held by the other mortgagee or mortgagees willing to cure and assume as aforesaid; EXCEPT THAT in the event any MORTGAGEE has commenced a foreclosure action the provisions of section 21.02(b) shall apply.

-- (b) In the event the MORTGAGEE commences foreclosure proceedings against the LESSEE, whether or not the LESSEE is in default of the performance of its covenants and agreements with the LESSOR under this lease at the time such foreclosure proceedings are commenced, the LESSOR shall not re-enter, terminate or forfeit this lease after the commencement of foreclosure proceedings on the ground of any default entitling the LESSOR to re-enter, terminate or forfeit this lease if the MORTGAGEE: - (i) shall first have given to the LESSOR notice of the foreclosure proceedings; - (ii) is actively prosecuting the foreclosure proceedings; - (iii) cures the default within a period of sixty (60) days from the date of receipt of notice from the LESSOR specifying the nature of the default or if the default is other than the failure to pay BASIC RENT or ADDITIONAL RENT or taxes or any other sums required to be paid to the LESSOR by any provision of this lease and if such default cannot reasonably be cured within such sixty (60) day period, immediately commences to cure the same and to diligently prosecute to conclusion all acts necessary to cure the default
+- (b) In the event the MORTGAGEE commences foreclosure proceedings against the LESSEE, whether or not the LESSEE is in default of the performance of its covenants and agreements with the LESSOR under this lease at the time such foreclosure proceedings are commenced, the LESSOR shall not re-enter, terminate or forfeit this lease after the commencement of foreclosure proceedings on the ground of any default or contingency entitling the LESSOR to reenter, terminate or forfeit this lease if the MORTGAGEE: - (i) shall first have given to the LESSOR notice of the foreclosure proceedings; - (ii) is actively prosecuting the foreclosure proceedings; - (iii) cures the default or contingency within a period of sixty (60) days from the date of receipt of notice from the LESSOR specifying the nature of the default or contingency, or if the default or contingency is other than the failure to pay BASIC RENT or ADDITIONAL RENT or taxes or any other sums required to be paid to the LESSOR by any provision of this lease and if such default or contingency cannot reasonably be cured within such sixty (60) day period, immediately commences to cure the same and to diligently prosecute to conclusion all acts necessary to cure the default or contingency;